ansonchf/Xander_Python_Intermediate/README.md

 ## Regular Expression Pattern Matcher

-This code uses the Python regular expressions module re to match patterns in text strings.
+'This code uses the Python regular expressions module re to match patterns in text strings.
 It includes eight different patterns, each with an example string to be matched.
-The patterns include matching dates, email addresses, URLs, phone numbers, passwords, and credit card numbers.
+The patterns include matching dates, email addresses, URLs, phone numbers, passwords, and credit card numbers.'

 To use the code, simply run the "Regular_expressions" file and observe the output.
 If a match is found for a given pattern and text string, the matched portion of the string will be printed.